12grassiscool34/howdidyoufindthis/README.md

-# How did you find this?
+# how did you find this?
-It would be cool if you told me.
+it would be cool if you told me

-Actually though.

-How?
+actually though

+how

+(finding this only counts if you found the github page first)